ipfs/distributions/site/layouts/partials/about.md

-#### Welcome to IPFS distributions
+#### Welcome to IPFS Distributions

 This is the downloads website for all the official software distributions of the [IPFS Project](https://ipfs.io).
 You can find all the apps, binaries, and packages here.
-Every distribution has a section on this page with,
+Every distribution has a section on this page with ...

 * the distribution name and a short description
 * the current version number and release date